djmotley/CF-Buckhead-Analytics-Project/README.md

 ### Leveraging AI as a Learning Accelerator
-Given my current skill level, I decided to leverage AI in the construction of this project.
-However, I made it a point to use it thoughtfully as a learning accelerator, rather than solely relying on it to do all the work for me.
-While AI helped close technical gaps, it did not have the business conversations for me, make formatting decisions, and never had the last say.
+Given my current skill level, I strategically leveraged AI as a learning accelerator, rather than relying on it to do the work for me.
+While AI helped close technical gaps, it did not have the critical business conversations for me and never had the final say.
 Tools like GitHub Copilot and ChatGPT Codex were instrumental in:

 - Drafting notebook structures
 - Debugging errors and edge cases